 As mentioned above, lighting a fire will also provide a good source of light if you choose to go without lanterns, string lights, or other sources of illumination that attract skeeters and other pests.

 How to Keep Mosquitoes Away While Camping

 There’s no getting around it – keeping yourself free of mosquito bites on any camping trip is a tough task.
 By following the above tips on your next camping trip, however, you’ll be seriously increasing your chances of returning bite-free at the end of it!

-If you liked this article or have any questions, let us know by leaving a comment in the box below.
+If you liked this article on how to keep mosquitoes away while camping or have any questions, let us know by leaving a comment in the box below.
 And if you’d like to share it with your friends, please do so!